 Home › Forums › 2015 International Workshop on Quantum Foundations › Retrocausal theories › General "Block Universe" Discussion

-This topic contains 19 replies, has 6 voices, and was last updated by Anonymous 4 years, 11 months ago.
+- This topic has 19 replies, 6 voices, and was last updated 5 years ago by Anonymous.

 July 12, 2015 at 11:34 am #2659